vippsas/vipps-epayment-api/operations/create.md

 and is only allowed if user is not starting the payment from own device (e.g., from a Point Of Sale device, vending machines and similar).

-If `userFlow` is `PUSH_MESSAGE`, a valid value for `customer.phoneNumber` is required.
+If `userFlow` is `PUSH_MESSAGE`, a valid value for `customer.phoneNumber` is required, since there is no way for the customer to enter the phone number manually.

 ### QR

 Applicable only for `WALLET` payments.

-For customer-facing screens where payment can be initiated with
-[Vipps One Time Payment QR](https://developer.vippsmobilepay.com/docs/APIs/qr-api/vipps-qr-one-time-payment-api-howitworks).
+For customer-facing screens where payments can be initiated with [Vipps One Time Payment QR](https://developer.vippsmobilepay.com/docs/APIs/qr-api/vipps-qr-one-time-payment-api-howitworks).